-Certain of our news releases were in part prepared by or under the supervision of an independent QP.
+Certain of our news releases were in part prepared by or under the supervision of an independent qualified person.
 Readers are encouraged to review the full text of the news releases which qualifies the Technical Information.
-Readers are advised that mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Mineral resource estimates relating to Stardust and Kwanika are only estimates and no assurance can be given that any particular level of recovery of minerals will be realized or that an identified mineral resource will ever qualify as a commercially mineable or viable deposit which can be legally and economically exploited.
+Readers are advised that Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+Mineral Resource estimates relating to Stardust, Kwanika and Lorraine are only estimates and no assurance can be given that any particular level of recovery of minerals will be realized or that an identified Mineral Resource will ever qualify as a commercially mineable or viable deposit which can be legally and economically exploited.

-Although there has been no economic analysis summarized in this MD&A, readers are cautioned that the Kwanika Technical Report and Stardust Technical Report are preliminary in nature and includes Inferred and Indicated mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that this will indeed occur.
-Further studies, including engineering and economics, are required (typically as a Feasibility Study) with regards to infrastructure and operational methodologies.
-Ian Neill, P.Geo, NorthWest's VP of Exploration, is the Company's QP for the purposes of NI 43-101, and has reviewed and approved that the scientific or technical information contained in this MD&A related to the Kwanika Technical Report and the Stardust Technical Report, is consistent with that provided by the QPs responsible for preparing the Kwanika Technical Report and Stardust Technical Report, and has reviewed, verified and approved the technical data disclosed in this document relating to those projects in which the Company holds an interest.
-Mr. Neill has consented to the inclusion of the Technical Information in the form and context in which it appears in this MD&A.
+Although there has been no economic analysis summarized in this MD&A, readers are cautioned that the Kwanika Technical Report and Stardust Technical Report are preliminary in nature and includes Inferred and Indicated Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that this will indeed occur.
+Further studies, including engineering and economics, are required (typically as a feasibility study) with regards to infrastructure and operational methodologies.
+Tyler Caswell, P.Geo, NorthWest's Principal Geologist, is the Company's qualified person for the purposes of NI 43-101, and has reviewed, verified and approved the scientific and technical information contained in this MD&A.